cheminfo-py/crystal_analysis_webservice/README.md

 To test the image, you can go to `localhost:$PORT/docs`.

-You could for example, use the request body in `.example_request.json`.
+You could for example, use the request body from one of the files in the folder `.example_requests`.

 <a href="url"><img src="_static/topology_input.png" align="center" width="460" ></a>

 The analysis takes some time (1--2 min) and should result in an object of the following form

 ```
 {
   "rcsrName": "string",